abenezerBelachew/posthog.com/contents/docs/cdp/stripe-connector.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Stripe Connector](https://github.com/posthog/stripe-plugin) is available on GitHub.
+The [source code](https://github.com/posthog/stripe-plugin) is available on GitHub.

 ### Who created this app?